jonkoops/matomo-tracker/README.md

 ## Usage

-Before you're able to use this Matomo Tracker you need to initialize Matomo with you project specific details.
+Before you're able to use this Matomo Tracker you need to initialize Matomo with your project specific details.

 **Initialize:**